From unlawful deduction of wages to discrimination, outsourced workers are experiencing huge problems

 You can support the case by donating to the crowdfund here.

 Emiliano Mellino is an organiser and press officer at the IWGBLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.